About the Composer & Librettist

-Introduced by the impresario Richard D’Oyly Carte, their collaboration began in 1875 with the one-act Trial by Jury.
-They would go on to write many more operettas together (although, being serious men, they always referred to their works as “operas”), including H.M.S.
-Pinafore (1878), The Pirates of Penzance (1879), Iolanthe (1882), The Mikado (1885), Ruddigore (1887) and The Yeoman of the Guard (1888).
+Introduced by the impresario Richard D’Oyly Carte, their collaboration began in 1871 with the operetta Thespis.
+They would go on to write many more operettas together (although they always referred to their works as “operas”), including their first world-wide success with H.M.S.
+Pinafore (1878), followed in quick succession by The Pirates of Penzance (1879), Iolanthe (1882), The Mikado (1885), Ruddigore (1887) and The Yeoman of the Guard (1888).
 Nearly all of these were first performed at D’Oyly Carte’s Savoy Theater, and have become known as the “Savoy Operas.”

-Despite their differences in personal temperament—they were never good friends and often collaborated only by correspondence—they were as ideal a librettist-composer team as ever existed, with Gilbert’s poetic and satiric gifts finding a perfect match in Sullivan’s genius for delectable melody and musical parody.
+Despite their differences in personal temperament—they were never good friends and often collaborated only by correspondence—they were an ideal librettist-composer team, with Gilbert’s plots remain perfect examples of “Topsy-turvydom” in which unusual characters rub elbows with English nobility in situations that spoof social conventions with exceptional rhymes and puns that served as a model for the American musicals of Cole Porter and Ira Gershwin.
 Although the Savoy “Operas” never achieved the same kind of fame abroad as in English-speaking countries, the works of Gilbert and Sullivan are still performed all over England and the U.S., delighting people over a hundred years later.